ElsevierSoftwareX/SOFTX-D-20-00088/.gitlab/issue_templates/Bug report.md

 - MATLAB Version: <!-- Replace with the matching line. -->
 - Operating System: <!-- Replace with the matching line. -->
 - Java Version: <!-- Replace with the matching line. -->
-- WIT In/Out Toolbox Version: <!-- Paste here A.B.C.D of the matching line. -->
+- WITio Version: <!-- Paste here A.B.C.D of the `WIT In/Out Toolbox` or `WIT Input/Output Toolbox` line (or find it in CHANGELOG.md). -->

 ## Current bug behavior